Alexis-Georganopoulos/Robotic-Finger/README.md

 I also attempted Gaussian Process Regression as a way to compare it against the performance of the other models.
 It became very apparent very quickly that this wasn't the way to go. <br>
 The modelling was very sensitive to choices on the priors despite popular approaches. <br>
-To get it to work required tightly constraining priors, however this significantly increases the likelihood of researcher overfitting to get acceptable results.
+To get it to work required tightly constraining priors, however this significantly increases the likelihood of researcher overfiting to get acceptable results.
 Rather than spending the computation time grid-searching for small islands of acceptable performance(which ultimately were very close to each other), this approach was abandoned.

 ### Implemented Solution in ROS
 ---

 ### Thermal Noise & Unwanted spurious effects
 ---
 A known issue was thermal noise during the use of the finger.
 Once turned on, the changing internal temperature would vary the readings of the electrodes, and slightly change the viscosity of the internal mediating fluid (thus affecting the static pressure readings).
 If left unaccounted for, it would cause the predicted x,y,z coordinates of the normal force to drift.<br>